gopfertcarlos1/skills-github-pages/index.md

 ---
 title: Welcome to my blog.
-It is a funny thing to observe the noobs.
+Jobalert is watching you.
+You are a nice guy, aren't you ?

 ---